The Part No One Talks About: A Letter to Exhausted NICU Dads

 Whatever you make of the spectrum, one thing is for sure: It is significantly broader and more complex than we think.
 As new information emerges, more people are discovering their place on neurodivergent planes.
 For those like me who didn’t discover their autism until adulthood, this can be quite the wake-up call.
 Yet, when we consider the big picture, we can find peace knowing once a diagnosis is confirmed and accepted, one can better understand how the difference between allistic and autistic is not to be compartmentalized but utilized!

 For instance, most agree that autistic people tend to exhibit unconventional ways of perceiving instruction and execution.
 Some take directives down to the letter; others allot for creative interpretation.
 While understanding the behaviors, patterns, and preferences of autistic workers may be challenging at times, we must remember there’s value in not only acknowledging strengths and accommodations but nurturing them!
-For those in leadership, know your profiles, validate special needs, and as needed, calibrate them to company policy while receive contributions openly without bias.
+For those in leadership, know your profiles, validate special needs, and as needed, receive and calibrate them to company policy without bias.
 Even though your supporting autistic colleague may talk differently and process more visually, you can still reel in their thoughts and fine-tune their priorities with precision.
 Be empowered, not discouraged in those moments.

 Of course, in all this, taking the time to know the person you’re pouring into is key.
 On some days, you’ll find a ‘hands off’ approach is best; on other days, you’ll note a direct angle into constructive moments is more ideal.
 Regardless of the situation, bear in mind an autistic person benefits from stimuli conducive to their focus and security.
 Why not use your voice and support to be part of what they need to find safety and success in their role?